 P.O.
 Box 9501

 2300 RA Leiden

-Notices to Leiden University students, as well as Leiden University alumni graduated after August 2006, will be sent to the Leiden University uMail-address.
+- All library e-mail notices to Leiden University students, and to Leiden University alumni graduated from August 2006, will be sent to the Leiden University uMail address.

-Please feel free to reply to one of our email notices, should you have any questions regarding overdue fines.
+Please feel free to reply to any of our e-mail notices, should you have any questions regarding library fines.

 At the desk

 Fines may be paid upon returning your loans, either by debit card (pin or contactless) or credit card.
 The Walaeus Library accepts cash payments only.